Common Server Issues and How to Fix Them

 - Monitor Server Uptime: Use tools like Pingdom or UptimeRobot to monitor your server’s availability in real-time.

-- Regular Maintenance: Schedule routine maintenance to update software, apply patches, and check for vulnerabilities.
+- Regular Maintenance: Schedule routine server maintenance to identify and fix potential issues before they cause downtime.

 2. Slow Server Performance